klauseduard/under-over-models/chapters/09-ai-people-theory-practice.md

 We are witnessing not merely an evolution but a fundamental reconfiguration of the skill landscape, with certain capabilities becoming exponentially more valuable while others face automation.

 As AI takes over more routine tasks, the demand for skills often considered uniquely human, such as emotional intelligence, creativity, critical thinking, and adaptability, may grow.
 Roles requiring analytical thinking, creative problem-solving, and interpretation of complex information could become more prominent.

+This transformation directly relates to the underfitting/overfitting framework central to this work.
+Organizations that underfit their approach to skill development — treating AI as simply another efficiency tool without recognizing its impact on abstract tasks — risk failing to prepare their workforce for the complementarity opportunities that Autor identifies.
+Conversely, organizations that overfit by rigidly categorizing skills as either "human" or "AI" may miss the dynamic, evolving nature of human-AI collaboration where the most valuable professionals are those who can effectively combine their capabilities with AI systems.

 #### The Automation Paradox: Manual and Cognitive Skills